SEC Charges Trends Investments Inc., Clinton Greyling and Leslie Greyling

 By the end of March 2017, the opportunity to purchase the Alterola shell had fallen through, and the Greylings were searching for a different shell company to buy.
-That led them to Pacific Media Group Enterprises, Inc, which was acquired by Trends and later renamed to Token Communities Ltd. Meanwhile, Trends continued to accept new investor funds and retain previously invested funds from Alterola investors and continued to mislead those investors to believe that they would receive Alterola share certificates.
+That led them to Pacific Media Group Enterprises, Inc, which was acquired by Trends and later renamed to Token Communities Ltd (TKCM).
+Meanwhile, Trends continued to accept new investor funds and retain previously invested funds from Alterola investors and continued to mislead those investors to believe that they would receive Alterola share certificates.

 The SEC’s complaint, filed in federal court in Boston, Massachusetts, charges Trends, Clinton Greyling, Leslie Greyling, and Rossetti with violating Section 17(a) of the Securities Act of 1933 (“Securities Act”) and Section 10(b) of the Securities Exchange Act of 1934 (“Exchange Act”) and Rule 10b-5 thereunder.
 The complaint also charges Rossetti with violating Section 15(a) of the Exchange Act, charges Bendelac with violating Sections 17(a)(1) and (3) of the Securities Act and Sections 9(a)(2) and 10(b) of the Exchange Act and Rules 10b-5(a) and (c) thereunder, as well as aiding and abetting Trends’, Rossetti’s, and the Greylings’ violations, and charges Capellini with aiding and abetting Bendelac’s violations.
 The SEC’s complaint seeks remedies that include injunctions, disgorgement, prejudgment interest, civil penalties, and penny stock bars.
 Without admitting or denying the allegations, Clinton Greyling has consented to the entry of a judgment permanently enjoining him from future violations of the charged provisions.
 In addition, Clinton Greyling has consented to a penny stock bar.
 The settlement, which is subject to court approval, would leave disgorgement, prejudgment interest, and civil penalties to be determined by the court at a later date.